jakedcmp/droneserver/TESTING_COMPREHENSIVE.md

 PHASE 6 - RETURN AND LANDING:
 24. Once mission is complete, check battery one more time
-25. If battery is above 40%, orbit one more time around lat 33.6460, lon -117.8427 at 30m radius at 15m altitude, counter-clockwise at 2 m/s
+25. If battery is above 40%, orbit one more time around lat 33.6460, lon -117.8427 at 30m radius, at 15m relative altitude (descend if needed), counter-clockwise at 2 m/s
 26. Return to launch position
 27. Land the drone
 28. Disarm when safely on the ground